michibo/feyntrop/README.md

 Tutorial
 --------

-To run the tutorial (which uses the high-level interface) in notebook form, you have to have [jupyter-notebook](//jupyter.org/) installed.
+To run the tutorial (which uses the high-level interface) in notebook form, you must install [jupyter-notebook](//jupyter.org/).
 Run
 ```
 jupyter notebook tutorial_2L_3pt.ipynb
 ```